nokotan8/kzg-commitments/README.md

 ### `benches/`

 Contains code used to benchmark the speed of the implementations.
 They can be run with `cargo bench`.

+By default, the algorithms currently run benchmarks over all three algorithms with the following parameters:
+- Group pairings: BLS12-381, -377, and BN254 curves;
+- Degree of polynomial: increasing in powers of 2 from 8 to 128; and
+- Number of polynomials and points: these two quantities are strictly equal, increasing powers of 2 from 1 to 1024;

 > [!NOTE]
 Depending on your CPU processing power, this may take hours or days.
 You can modify the slices of `poly_deg` and `poly_count` passed into the benchmarking functions